Understanding Why Some Experience Postoperative Depression (And How To Cope)

 - Thoughts of self-harm

-It's easy to overlook symptoms of depression after surgery.
+It’s easy to overlook symptoms of depression right after surgery.
 After all, you expect to feel fatigued.
-If you're in pain, you might attribute any sleeplessness to that discomfort.
-And, you wouldn't be alone in thinking that.
-Often, doctors miss postsurgical depression because they assume the symptoms are related to medical aspects of the surgery rather than depression.
+If you’re in pain, you might attribute sleeplessness to that discomfort.
+And you wouldn’t be alone in thinking these things.
+Often, doctors miss post surgical depression because they assume symptoms of depression are related to physical rather than psychological aspects of the surgery.

-Depression after surgery can have negative effects for your mental and physical health.
-If you're depressed during the post-op phase, your body may not heal as well.
-In fact, postoperative depression has not only been linked to poor recovery, but it's been linked to death in the case of heart surgery.
-So, what can you do to prevent depression or deal with it if it comes?
+Depression post surgery can affect both your mental and physical health.
+If you’re depressed during the post-op phase, your body may have trouble healing.
+In fact, postoperative depression has been linked not only to poor recovery, but also to death after heart surgery.
+So what can you do to prevent depression, or to deal with it should it occur?
 Here are some steps you can take.

-If you haven't had surgery yet but know you soon will, talk to your primary doctor as well as your surgeon about your risk of depression.
-This is especially important if you know you're in a high-risk group.
+If you haven’t had surgery yet but are about to, talk to your primary doctor as well as your surgeon about your risk of depression.
+This is especially important if you know you’re in a high-risk group.

 Also, prepare your mind as well as your body for the surgery.
-As much as you can, eat healthy foods, sleep enough hours at night, and avoid drug and alcohol abuse.
-If you're feeling anxious or depressed before surgery, you're more likely to have postsurgical depression.
-So, address those issues with a counselor before your surgery date comes.
+As much as you can, eat healthy foods, get enough sleep, and avoid substance use.
+If you’re feeling anxious or depressed before surgery, you’re more likely to have post surgical depression.
+So address those issues with a counselor before your surgery date.

-Another thing you can do before surgery is to get social support.
-Talk to friends or family members about how you're feeling and what bothers you about the upcoming procedure.
-Discuss what you'll need after the procedure, not only in terms of physical and practical help, but also what kinds of social and emotional support you'll need.
+Another helpful strategy is to get social support.
+Talk to friends or family members about how you’re feeling about the upcoming procedure.
+Discuss what you’ll need after the procedure.
+Include not only physical and practical help, but also social and emotional support.

-After you get out of surgery, pay attention to any signs that you're becoming depressed.
-Don't assume that your symptoms are a natural part of recovery from this medical procedure.
-Don't shrug off a depressed mood, especially before or after surgery.
-If you're feeling sad or hopeless, those feelings need to be recognized and addressed.
+After surgery, watch for signs of depression.
+Don’t assume that depressive symptoms such as sleeping too much or struggling with feelings or low self-worth are a natural part of recovery.
+If you’re feeling sad or hopeless, those feelings need to be recognized and addressed.
 Be aware of changes in your emotions, appetite, and sleep patterns.
-And, if you notice any signs of depression, point them out to your doctor.
+And, if you notice any signs of depression, tell your doctor.

 Do Some Journaling

-Writing things down serves several purposes.
-For one thing, if you write down your symptoms and feelings, you have a map of your recovery that you can share with your health providers, Also, putting your fears, sadness, or emotional discomfort into words can help you understand yourself better and manage difficult emotions.
+Recording your postoperative journey serves several purposes.
+For one thing, if you write down your symptoms and feelings, you will have a map of your recovery that you can share with your health providers.But more than that, giving voice to your fears, sadness, and even joy can help you understand yourself better and manage difficult emotions.

 Find Pleasant Ways to Spend Recovery Time

-You'll probably need some time - maybe days, maybe weeks - for your body to heal.
-Your movement may be limited, you may be in pain, or you might have to follow dietary restrictions.
-If you have to rest or avoid strenuous activities, you may end up spending your recovery time dwelling on past problems or current fears.
+You’ll need some time—maybe days, maybe weeks—for your body to heal.
+Your movement may be restricted, you may be in pain, and you might have to follow dietary restrictions.
+If you have to rest or avoid strenuous activities, you may end up in bed a lot, which could cause you to dwell on past problems or future fears.

-The best thing you can do in this situation is to find more pleasant ways to pass that time.
+Finding pleasant ways to pass your recovery time will help counter depression.
 Get outside and sit in the sun.
-Listen to music, whether it's old favorites, songs you've never heard before, or a genre you've never listened to much.
-Read a new novel or revisit one you've enjoyed in the past.
+Listen to music, whether it’s old favorites, songs you’ve never heard before, or a genre that is new to you.
+Read a new novel or revisit one you’ve enjoyed in the past.
 Play board games or card games with friends or family members.
-As you occupy your mind, you'll find it easier to stay positive.
+As you occupy your mind, you’ll find it easier to stay positive.